 Malayalam movies that were inspired by novels

 Thanmatra is loosely inspired by the short story written by the legendary filmmaker Padmarajan, called Orma.
 Thanmatra tells the story of Rameshan, a Kerala Government secretariat employee who is diagnosed with Alzheimer’s disease.
-The toll the disease takes on him and his family is what the film explores.
+The film explores the toll the disease takes on him and his family.
 The story is so deep and touching that we cannot sit through the entire runtime without weeping.

 Mathilukal starring Mammootty is the adaptation of the autobiographical novel by the same name written by the legendary writer Vaikkom Mohammed Basheer.
 Mathilukal tells the story of the time when Basheer was imprisoned during British rule and how he finds love across the giant walls of the prison.
 Narayani, his love interest, is another prison inmate whom Basheer never actually meets.
 They meet and exchange their feelings for each other by standing across the walls of the prison that separate them.